CS-DS-125/125book/py4e_rst/08-lists.rst

 The ``split`` method is very effective when faced with this kind of problem.
-We can write a small program that looks for lines where the line starts with “From”, ``split`` those lines, and then print out the third word in the line:
+We can write a small program that looks for lines where the line starts with "From", ``split`` those lines, and then print out the third word in the line:

 .. code:: python